SasaSSB/meet-the-artist/README.md

 The program must be downloaded in an empty folder.
 No modifications need to be made.

+### How the components are rendered dynamically
+-
+-
 ### Executing program

 * How to run the program